Managing Debt

 Borrowing money with a personal loan

-personal loan, like one with Discover, is not secured by collateral, such as a home or a car, and can be used to consolidate debt or provide funds for a major expense or unexpected need.
-Approval is based on credit score and expected repayment capabilities based on ongoing income.
+A personal loan is not secured by collateral, such as a home or a car, and may be used to consolidate debt or provide funds for a major expense or unexpected need.
+Approval is typically based on your credit score and expected repayment capabilities based on ongoing income.

 PROS: Creates a fixed monthly payment, which may be helpful for budgeting.
 Rates can be lower than credit cards.
-Consolidation and reducing credit utilization across multiple cards can improve financial stability.
-Can be used for many purposes.
-Faster application timelines than mortgages.
+Consolidation and reducing credit utilization across multiple cards may improve financial stability.
+Could be used for many purposes.
+Typically faster application timelines than mortgages.

 CONS: Rates are generally higher than mortgages.
-Rates can go from single digits to above 20% or even 30% depending on your credit situation.
+Personal loan rates can go from single digits to above 20% or even 30% depending on your credit situation.
 Approval may be more difficult than credit card loans.

 SOURCES: Banks, other financial services.